NicktotheBell/DotNet7HelloWorld/README.md

-This is a basic hello world written in C# on Dot Net 7.0 that prints hello world and the current date and time to the console.
+This is a basic hello world written in C# on .NET 7.0 that prints hello world and the current date and time to the console.